WHAT DOES THE PROJECT DO?

 Your project activities will depend on the time of year you join and the length of your stay but may include surveying mangroves, a vital buffer against elements such as tsunamis, and also documenting coastal bird and reptile populations, an important part of the coastal ecosystem.
-If you are only able to join the project for 2 or 3 weeks your involvement in the research surveys will be limited but your conservation work will be valuable.
+If you are only able to join the project for 2 or 3 weeks your involvement in the research surveys will be limited but your conservation work will still be valuable.

 Malagasy Culture & Communities

 Working alongside the Malagasy people will give you an insight into their extraordinary culture.
-You may even be invited to some of their ceremonies such as local weddings or the Donia street festival.
-Community work includes environmental education in local schools to explain Frontier's work, and accompanying local fishermen to record their catches of fish, sharks and turtles.
-The data from your investigations will supply vital information on the coastline for the Madagascan National Programme.
+You may even be invited to some of their ceremonies, such as local weddings or the Donia street festival.
+Community work includes environmental education in local schools to explain Frontier's work and accompanying local fishermen to record their catches of fish, sharks and turtles.
+The data from your investigations will supply vital information on the coastline for the Madagascan national programme.

 WHAT WILL I BE DOING?

-The marine research and conservation programme is run in association with L'Institut Halieutique et des Sciences Marine (IHSM), with whom Frontier has been in partnership since 2000.
+The marine research and conservation programme is run in association with L'Institut Halieutique et des Sciences Marine (IHSM) with whom Frontier has been in partnership since 2000.
 The research and conservation project aims to provide the local stakeholders and government bodies with the information they need to design and implement management plans for the future protection of this pristine marine ecosystem.
-To gather the data needed you will be working regularly (weather permitting) with Sunday off.
+To gather the data needed you will be working regularly, weather permitting, with Sunday off.
 You'll be locating and helping to map the important coastal zone habitats from mangroves and intertidals to offshore shallow reefs and you'll observe the various communities existing on them.

-Whilst swimming and shore snorkelling, you may encounter an extraordinary array of animals from turtles to rays, sea cucumbers to feathery starfish, and spiny urchins to octopus.
+Whilst swimming and shore snorkelling, you may encounter an extraordinary array of animals, from turtles to rays, sea cucumbers to feathery starfish and spiny urchins to octopus.
 If you're there in the right season your work may even allow you to observe dolphins or gigantic whale sharks.

-You will also have the chance to get involved in our community work, perhaps by helping with environmental education days or by helping to teach English to villagers.
+You will also have the chance to get involved in our community work, perhaps by helping with environmental education sessions or by helping to teach English to villagers.
 By the end of your stay you should be able to identify a number of coloured and patterned reef fish, you will have made friends with the local villagers, especially the children, and have obtained an enviable tan.
 The work is intense and challenging and you'll get immense satisfaction from having survived your beach camping experience and from having made a valuable contribution to the conservation of this untarnished marine wilderness.
 You will return home with the new friends you've made and a wealth of incredible photos, videos and memories.

 You'll find your team to be a fun, dynamic mix of ages and experiences, with members who all share a passion for travelling in developing countries and saving endangered wildlife.
-Your staff will be young, friendly individuals who are highly experienced in their field and many have also volunteered on a Frontier project earlier in their career.
+Your staff will be young, friendly individuals who are highly experienced in their field and many of whom have also volunteered on a Frontier project earlier in their career.